 This might just be our absolute favourite thing to do in Tofino and we hike this trail almost every time we visit.
 It’s one of best hikes in Tofino.
 The viewpoint at the top gives you unbelievable 360-degree views of the surrounding landscapes.
 The best view is looking back towards the town of Tofino as you see all the way along Cox Bay and Chesterman Beach, as well as over to Lonecone Mountain and the islands on the far side of Tofino.

 The trailhead is located at the south end of Cox Bay, one of the best beaches in Tofino.
-It isn’t an official trail so it isn’t well marked but about two-thirds of the way up from the water, look for an opening with a small stream with a beaten earth path next to it.
+It isn’t an official trail so it isn’t well marked but at the end of the beach where the sand meets the treeline, look for an opening with a small stream with a beaten earth path next to it.

 This trail is muddy all year round, no matter what the weather has been like, so be prepared to get a bit dirty.
 We promise the views at the top are totally worth it.
 The climb isn’t too difficult and only takes about 30-minutes from the trailhead at the end of the beach.
 There is one slightly trickier section where there is a rope to help you up but otherwise, we would consider it easy/moderate.